timrettop/SynoUPS-SController/README.md

 Synology DSM's UPS capability does not support periodically testing the UPS battery.
 APC Back UPS models do not have built-in self-testing, so this tool's focus is to do that.

 This script was validated against DSM7 OS with python2 and python3, however it should also with DSM6/python2.
-Its tested against an APC Back-UPS Pro 1000S, but should also work with all the other models that are supported by DSM UPS Manager (both USB and SNMP Master Mode)
+Its tested against an APC Back-UPS Pro 1000S, but should also work with all the other models that are supported by DSM UPS Manager (both USB and SNMP Master Mode).
+DSM updates seem to overwrite the edited file in step 2, resulting in an errror in the script "ERR ACCESS-DENIED".
+If so, update the file and restart the upsd service following steps 2 and 3.

 ## Howto: